AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-controlbar.md

 ---
+title: Control bar
-description: The control bar is the rectangular area that contains and sits behind all the UI controls available for the Smart Crop Video viewer, such as the play/pause button, volume controls, and so on.
+description: The control bar is the rectangular area that contains and sits behind all the UI controls available for the Smart Crop Video viewer, such as the play/pause button and volume controls.
 solution: Experience Manager
-title: Control bar

 feature: Dynamic Media Classic,Viewers,SDK/API,Smart Crop Video
 role: Developer,User
 exl-id: 2239307a-4a05-4392-b35c-a64ea6c938ad
 ---
 # Control bar{#control-bar}

-The control bar is the rectangular area that contains and sits behind all the UI controls available for the Smart Crop Video viewer, such as the play/pause button, volume controls, and so on.
+The control bar is the rectangular area that contains and sits behind all the UI controls available for the Smart Crop Video viewer, such as the play/pause button and volume controls.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->